jangmi-jo/watercolor/docs/js-proposal.md

 `breath_first.js`: this script will handle the logic for generating the cells and fill the color on them.

+`jscolor.js`: this script is the js-color picker from http://jscolor.com.

 ### Implementation Timeline

 **Day 1**: Get the canvas showing and handle click.